 Once you have these apps, you will need to follow these steps:

 - Open Safari and go to Google and type in MP3juices.cc.
 Once on the site, type in the name of the song and download it.

 - Share the song you just downloaded on your iPhone with Video star.
 Once you are in the app, you will need to click on “adjust speed/pitch”.
 You can then slow the song by moving the dot on the graph between 1/2 and 1.
 If you like the speed, then make it into a video using the app and share it with your camera roll.

 - Go back to Google and search for a video to MP3 converter.
-When you have found the one you like, upload the video you made and have it converted to an MP3.
+When you have found the one you like, upload the video you made.
+Then have it converted to an MP3.
 Once it’s complete, download it to your phone.

 - You can now use GarageBand to edit the MP3 file and add reverb to your slowed song.
 Make as many reverb edits as you need until it sounds the way you want.

 There are a number of different ways that you can slow and reverb songs.
 We suggest using Audacity or Adobe Premier Pro if you’re looking for high-quality.
 Or a more professional result.
 If you’re just looking to experiment, you can use your phone and a few apps to get the job done.

 Remember to use these for yourself only.
 Original artists and copyright holders will more than likely not approve of you releasing their modified songs to the world.
 Enjoy your slowed and reverbed songs!